kieranpotts/json-schema/.github/ISSUE_TEMPLATE/REFACTORING.md

 ---
-name: Refactor
+name: Refactoring
-about: Record refactoring or other work that will improve the developer experience
+about: Suggest how code can be redesigned to improve the developer experience
 title: ""
-labels: REFACTOR
+labels: REFACTORING
 assignees: ""
 ---